claudiordgz/udacity--data-structures-and-algorithms/P1/explanation_3.md

 There was only one problem with this approach.
 I did not want to save the frequency on the node, because it was already on the queue.
 But if there were two elements with the same frequency, `heappush` would try to compare the next item, which was the node.
 I quickly found that you can do `(frequency, counter, node)` and the counter a number that always increases.
 This approach was also very similar to my on paper algorithm.

-The complexity for construction is `O((n)log(n))`.
+The time complexity for construction is `O((n)log(n))`, this includes the `O(log(n))` for queue operations and `O(n)` for sorting and initializing the queue.
+Space Complexity Worst Case is `O(n)` if all characters are different.

 ## Decoding

 But now I had another problem, is my tree correct?
 I copied the print tree function we implemented on the lessons and verified it was ok.
 And for the codes, I used a map that would have the char mapping to a binary string such as `0001`.
 Coding the data with this table was trivial.
 I navigated `O(k)` elements in the tree to retrieve each code, where `k` is the subset of `n`, and worst case is `k == n`.

 Decoding was similarly straightforward, I had some trouble iterating the tree correctly, but thanks to some debugging, I was able to find out that I was navigating incorrectly.
-I was delighted with the algorithm because decoding is `O(m)` where `m` is the length of the encoded message.
+I was delighted with the algorithm because decoding has a Time Complexity of `O(m)` where `m` is the length of the encoded message, and Space Complexity is `O(m)` if we choose to load the entire code into memory.

 ## Conclusion